-Weekly visits are made to 17 prisons by the Prison Ministry Teams.
-There are seven prison sites near Antananarivo, within a 100 kilometer radius of Antananarivo; and the ten other prisons are located around the country.
-The purpose of visiting these prisons is to provide them with worship services, laying on of hands and prayer, confirmation and baptismal instruction, Holy Communion, sharing the Good News and Bible distribution.
+Weekly visits are made to 25 prisons by the Prison Ministry Teams.
+There are seven prison sites near Antananarivo, within a 100-kilometer radius of Antananarivo; the fifteen other prisons are located around the country.
+The purpose of visiting these prisons is to provide them with worship services, laying on of hands and prayer, confirmation and baptismal instruction, Holy Communion, sharing the Good News, and distribution of Bibles.

 In 2017 FOMM provided funds to 1) Record the choirs within each of the prisons.
 That recording is now available, and everyone who gives a gift to this particular ministry will receive a recording of the choirs named, "The Freedom Singers".
 2) begin a Prison Vocational Program.
 If you go to the 2017 Annual Report on this web site you will see photos of items made in this program.
-Items may be purchased by contacting FOMM either by phone or email.
-These items are well received when we show them and $2,115.00 was received in 2019.
-All receipts go towards support for this prison ministry..
+Items made by prisoners may be purchased by contacting FOMM either by phone or email.
+These items are well received when we show them, and $2,115.00 was received in sales of these handicrafts in 2019.
+All receipts go towards support for this prison ministry.

 TOTAL amount of support that we need to raise this year to fund the Prison Ministry project: $53,000.00

 In closing, for approximately $1,500.00 per year a new prison can be the site of a weekly ministry visit.
 We are searching for individuals, families and congregations to adopt a new prison ministry.
 Please prayerfully consider if you can be part of this.